f4tal-err0r/mesh-route-controller/README.md

 ### What is this?

 This is a basic kubernetes controller that is built to handle a long running issue in current versions of istio (<= 1.14) that disallows more than one Kubernetes virtualservice from managing internal mesh gateway routes (https://github.com/istio/istio/issues/22997).
-This issue will be resolved by HTTPRoute CRDs coming in the neat future
+This issue will be resolved by HTTPRoute CRDs coming in the near future.

 ### How does it work?